English

 ENGL 392 Introduction to Copy Editing3 Credits

-Approaches to editing principles in a variety of genres and settings.
+Approaches to principles of editing in a variety of genres and settings.
 Exploration of information associated with editing, including an emphasis on technical terms, levels of editing, and ethical issues.

 Prerequisites: ENGL 112.